-It’s Harmony Day!
+Harmony Day is coming!
 In Australia, we are blessed to live in a truly multicultural society and today is one of the days we celebrate our diversity.

 Harmony Day is all about inclusiveness, respect and a sense of belonging for everyone.
-This week at Storytime, we will be celebrating this special day with books and activities based around multiculturalism.
-After Tuesday Storytime at Success Library, you can check out the Community Health and Harmony Day in the foyer and upstairs.
+During Harmony Week, we will be celebrating this special day with books and activities based around multiculturalism at our Storytime sessions.
+On Thursday 21 March at Success Library, you can check out the Community Health and Harmony Day in the foyer and upstairs.

 Books for sharing on Harmony Day (and any day!)